 “Georgian Leeds is a pretty depressing place, but Nickson brings it vividly to life with some striking descriptive writing.
 There’s a very strong central core of characters there, and the author has a real art for making you care about these people that you’ve just met.”
 CLASSICMYSTERY.COM

 The Tom Harper Mysteries set in late 19th Century Leeds, Yorkshire features Detective Inspector Tom Harper.
-Gods of Gold, Two Bronze Pennies, Skin Like Silver, The Iron Water, On Copper Street, Tin God and The Leaden Heart all published by Severn House.
+Gods of Gold, Two Bronze Pennies, Skin Like Silver, The Iron Water, On Copper Street, Tin God, The Leaden Heart and The Molten City all published by Severn House.

 "It’s another winner in Nickson’s top-notch Tom Harper series...
 [On Copper Street] is an outstanding entry in an excellent historical-mystery series that deserves more attention".
 Booklistonline.com May, 2017.

-The Hanging Psalm is the first in a new historical mystery series set in Regency Leeds featuring Simon Westow, a thief taker.
-Published by Severn House.
-The second in the series is The Hocus Girl.
+The Hanging Psalm is the first in an historical mystery series set in Regency Leeds featuring Simon Westow, a thief taker.
+Further titles include The Hocus Girl and To the Dark.
+Published by Severn House

 The Crooked Spire is the first in the 14th Century mystery series, featuring John, a carpenter orphaned by the Black Death, who travels to Chesterfield to find work.
 This was followed by The Saltergate Psalter, The Holywell Dead, and The Anchoress of Chesterfield .
 All published by Mystery Press.